jwadolowski/cookbook-cq/README.md

 `Root Mapping` resource sets `/` redirect to `/welcome.html` if it's not already set.

-`Event Admin` merges defined properties with the one that are already set (because of `append` attribute).
+`Event Admin` merges defined properties with the ones that are already set (because of `append` attribute).
 This is how `Event Admin` will look like
 before: